Linda-Mo/Edu_world/README.md

 track of a student’s study progress and it has a calendar to allow students make events for tests, study sessions, tutor sessions etc.

+## How we built it
+I was built using android studio with firebase and Agora.

+## Challenges we ran into
+Merging firebase with Agora.
+Agora chat

+## Accomplishments that we're proud of
+1. Most of the basic functionalities of the app are functional.
+2. Learning to integrate Agora to android studio to create a Video and chat system.

+## What we learned
+How to use  Agora platform.

+## What's next for Edu-World
+To full complete every functionality of it and make it ready to be hosted on various platforms.